 My interest in politics comes from listening to politicians telling stories that have no logical basis in fact and wondering what the real story is.

-The articles presented here have been previously published in the Telegraph Journal of Saint John.
+Many of the articles presented here have been previously published in the Telegraph Journal of Saint John.

-Bruce Stevens // January 23, 2008 at 1:13 pm |
+1. Bruce Stevens · January 23, 2008

 Roy, I am enjoying your articles.
 I’ve had a Smart meter from SJEnergy for about a year and have done some experiments to see how I can shift how I use power without making a large adjustment in my lifestyle (I have a wife).
 Not much of a problem to shift a lot of my electrical use to off peak times.
 My house is heated with electric hot air.